 And they’re thankful for Ben & Jerry’s Phish Food Ice Cream.

 Let me tell you, everyone is thankful for those lighthearted moments.
 I’m not sure we could handle 24 rounds of such serious topics without a good laugh here and there.

-What else do I love about the Thankful List?
-Hours and hours spent preparing a Thanksgiving feast… only to watch everyone scarf it down, dismiss themselves from the table, and head to the couch for football.
 The Thankful List spurs everyone to linger… to stay at the table a little longer… to pour another glass of wine or grab a piece of pie.